Mirajjj/Front-end-Developer-Interview-Questions/README.md

 ## What do you think of AMD vs CommonJS?

+### CommonJS
+CommonJS modules were designed with server development in mind.
+Naturally, the API is synchronous.
+In other words, modules are loaded at the moment and in the order they are required inside a source file.

+**PROS**

+1. Simple: a developer can grasp the concept without looking at the docs.

+2. Dependency management is integrated: modules require other modules and get loaded in the needed order.

+3. ```require``` can be called anywhere: modules can be loaded programmatically.

+4. Circular dependencies are supported.

+**CONS**

+1. Synchronous API makes it not suitable for certain uses (client-side).

+2. One file per module.

+3. Browsers require a loader library or transpiling.

+4. No constructor function for modules (Node supports this though).

+5. Hard to analyze for static code analyzers.

 Source: https://auth0.com/blog/javascript-module-systems-showdown/

 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.